 Eat better.
 Feel better.
-If that’s your goal for 2018, we have nine restaurants and a food truck that will help you do just that!
+If that’s your goal, we have nine restaurants and a food truck that will help you do just that!

 Here’s our list of some of the healthiest spots to eat in Memphis.
 Whether you’re trying to eat less meat, more vegetables, gluten-free or just looking for a spot that offers healthier cooking styles, Memphis has some delicious options.
 Here are our recommendations for healthy restaurants with food you’ll actually want to eat!

 9 Healthy Memphis Restaurants (+ 1 Food Truck)